adunning/spring-harvest/geoffrey-bache-smith-spring-harvest.md

 ## Memories

 | <span style="font-variant:small-caps;">Shapes</span> in the mist, it is long since I saw you,
-|   Pale hands and faces, and quiet eyes.
+|   Pale hands and faces, and quiet eyes,
 | Crowned with a garland the dead years wrought you
 |   Out of remembrance that never dies: